The Most Unforgettable Goals From Every World Cup

 Just Fontaine scored a remarkable 13 goals in the 1958 World Cup, but none were all that spectacular or memorable in their own right.
 Meanwhile, a 17-year-old Brazilian by the name of Pelé finished second in scoring with six (tied with our buddy Helmut Rahn), including two in the final against Sweden.
 Pelé’s first goal against Sweden, the eventual match winner, was a work of art, leaping high to control the ball with his chest in the box, dinking it over a defender and volleying it into the back of the net (1:15 in the video).

 With Pelé injured for much of the tournament (he scored one goal and missed the final), it was Garrincha (four goals) who led Brazil’s surge for a second straight World Cup.
 Against England in the quarterfinals, Garrincha scored twice and generally bamboozled the English defenders.
-His second goal put the match away, a beautiful curling effort only possible because the defenders were tired of being beaten off the dribble and gave Garrincha plenty of space to shoot (4:50 in the above video).
+His second goal put the match away, a beautiful curling effort only possible because the defenders were tired of being beaten off the dribble and gave Garrincha plenty of space to shoot.

 Few goals have ever been as controversial as Geoff Hurst’s winner in the 1966 World Cup final against West Germany in England.
 Tied 2-2 in extra time, Hurst’s shot off the crossbar still divides opinion to this day as to whether the ball actually crossed the line.
 Nonetheless, the goal was given and he added another in the 120th minute, and England won its only world championship.